-The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions:

 Assumptions General Employees Plan TRA

-Inflation 2.50% per Year 2.75%
+Inflation 2.50% per Year 2.50%

-Active Member Payroll Growth 3.25% per Year 3.50%, Based on Years of Service
+Active Member Payroll Growth 3.25% per Year 2.85%, Based on Years of Service

-Investment Rate of Return 7.50% 8.00%
+Investment Rate of Return 7.50% 5.12%

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be 1.0% per year for the General Employees Plan through 2044 and 2.5% per year thereafter.
+Cost of living benefit increases for retirees are assumed to be 2.0% per year for TRA through June 30, 2044 increasing to 2.50% per year on July 1, 2045.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2015 and a limited scope experience study dated June 5, 2015 for TRA.

-The following changes in actuarial assumptions for the General Employees Plan occurred in 2016:
+The following changes in actuarial assumptions for the General Employees Plan occurred in 2017: